 Underwear

-Like your base layer tops and pants, your underwear should be quick drying and therefore either made from a wool (such as Merino wool) or synthetic, technical sweat-wicking fabric – much like your base layer top and pants.
+Like your base layer tops and pants, your underwear should be quick drying and therefore either made from a soft, non-scratchy wool (such as Merino wool) or synthetic, technical sweat-wicking fabric – much like your base layer shirt or tee and pants.

 For women, a sports bra made from synthetic materials is a good choice to wear under your baselayer top, rather than a regular bra.

-This Patagonia Barely bra is a personal favorite for hikes and other medium and low-impact activities.
+This Patagonia Barely bra ($49) is a top choice for hikes and other medium and low-impact activities.

 Your hiking clothing mid-layer helps to regulate your body temperature as you hike while offering some protection from the elements.